-- " Recourse to the issuer: The covered bonds are full recourse to DekaBank Deutsche Girozentrale (Aa1(cr)).
-(See "Covered bond description") - " Support provided by the German legal framework: The covered bonds are governed by the German Pfandbrief Act, which provides for the issuer's regulation and supervision and sets certain minimum requirements for the covered bonds and the cover pool.
+- " Recourse to the issuer: The covered bonds are full recourse to the issuer, DekaBank Deutsche Girozentrale (Aa1(cr)).
+(See "Covered bond analysis") - " Support provided by the German legal framework: The covered bonds are governed by the German Pfandbrief Act, which provides for the issuer's regulation and supervision and sets certain minimum requirements for the covered bonds and the cover pool.
 (See "Germany's legal framework for covered bonds")

-" High credit quality of the cover pool: The covered bonds are supported by a cover pool of high-quality assets.
-Most of the assets are claims against regional and local governments in Germany or export credit claims owed or guaranteed by highly rated governments.
-The Pfandbrief Act sets out strict eligibility criteria for cover pool assets.
-Eligible assets for Öffentliche Pfandbriefe are (1) claims directly against sovereigns or regional or local governments; and (2) loans to (or other claims against) entities guaranteed by them.
-The collateral quality is reflected in the collateral score, which is currently 7.7%.
-(See "Cover pool analysis")

-- " Refinancing risk: Following what we call a covered bond (CB) anchor event, refinancing risk would be mitigated by a well-established and deep market for German Pfandbriefe.
+- " High credit quality of the cover pool: The covered bonds are supported by a cover pool of high-quality assets.
+Most of the assets are mortgage loans backed by commercial properties (80.1%) in France and Germany along with other supplementary assets (19.9%).
+The collateral quality is reflected in the collateral score, which is currently 22.8%.
+(See "Cover pool analysis") - " Refinancing risk: Following what we call a covered bond (CB) anchor event, refinancing risk would be mitigated by a wellestablished and deep market for German Pfandbriefe, as well as the liquidity-matching requirements.
 A CB anchor event occurs when the issuer, or another entity within the issuer group that supports the issuer, ceases to service the payments on the covered bonds.
 The liquidity matching requirement for the next 180 days also reduce refinancing risk.
-(See "Covered bond analysis") - " Interest rate and currency risks: Interest rate risk is mitigated by the 2% OC requirement, which has to be maintained in stressed market conditions (that is, yield curve movements and changes in the relevant exchange rates).
-Currency risk is well matched in this programme.
-The vast majority of the assets (98.9%) and all of the liabilities (100.0%) are denominated in euros.
+(See "Covered bond analysis") - Interest rate and currency risks: Interest rate risk is mitigated by the 2.0% OC requirement, which has to be maintained in stressed market conditions (that is, yield curve movements and changes in the relevant exchange rates).
+DekaBank has opted for the so-called static approach to meet mandatory stress test requirements.
+As of 31 December 2024, the covered bonds are not exposed to currency risk because all the assets and liabilities are denominated in euros.
 (See "Covered bond analysis") - " Provisions for a cover pool administrator: Following an issuer default, the covered bondholders would benefit from a cover pool administrator (the Sachwalter) that acts independently from the issuer's insolvency administrator.
 Furthermore, if the German banking regulator Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) deems it necessary, the Sachwalter may be appointed ahead of any issuer default.
 (See "Covered bond analysis")